 Teaching staff are dedicated to providing quality learning and teaching programmes for their students.
 We have a big focus on our school values throughout our programmes - P.U.R.E (Pride, Unity, Respect, Excellence).
 We ensure that the transition to school is as smooth as possible - promoting communication between the school and parents on how your child is progressing.
 We cater for individual learning needs and offer a diverse range of opportunities to engage, inspire and prepare our students to engage in a 21st century world.
 Students engage with and learn about new technologies throughout the curriculum.
 They also have access to a high number of iPads and Chromebooks to enhance their learning.
-Our Year 7-8 students attend Hurunui College for Technology every Monday in terms 2-4 and also visit ARA once a term.
+Our Year 7-8 students attend Hurunui College for Technology every Monday in terms 2-4 and also visit ARA once a term as part of their career education.

 Omihi has a strong focus on continuously improving teaching and learning.
 Professional development is therefore regarded as very important.
 All staff attend courses and consultants and advisory services are employed to assist the school in developing and delivering high quality programmes.